 The Obama’s left the White House in January 2017, so this year we added a visit to see their new residence.
 Due to high security you will not be able to walk down the street but it is located in the Northwest section of the District.
 The street on Belmont Road is one way and barricaded.
 If you are familiar with the Dupont Circle neighborhood, it is northwest (lots of embassies and larger properties).
 Of course, there is secret service on watch to ensure privacy

 Anacostia is located in what is known as Southeast.
 The Anacostia river separates the main part of the District and this area.
 Many who visit the District miss visiting this community for various reasons.
-It is stigmatized due to it’s poverty and resulting criminal activity but for those who truly seek hidden jewels, even that will not stop them for trekking through the community.
+No doubt, it has been stigmatized due to poverty and other elements which foster negativity.
+But, for those who truly seek hidden jewels, even that will not stop them for trekking through the community.

 The Smithsonian Anacostia Community Museum has an outstanding exhibit to help you better understand how communities all over the District were transformed following de-segregation.

 Barry Farms is a historic part of Anacostia where African-Americans took up residence.
-Although much of the community has fallen on hard times and can see some tough images or extreme poverty, there are still many historic sites you can see.
+Although much of the community has fallen on hard times and you can see some tough images or extreme poverty, there are still many historic sites you can see.
+Similar to many communities scattered throughout the United States the community is made up of regular hard-working, law abiding folk.
 The biggest issue is feeling safe as you venture throughout the community, so while people are people it is not the type of place you just wander about without precautions or maintaining common-sense.